Below is a recipe from good friend and amazing chef Jason Roberts. Jason’s food philosophy is all about healthy food.

 For the Oysters Natural

+- Assemble sandwiches.
 This is such a simple, elegant way to serve oysters.
-Buttered Brown Bread with watercress, salt pepper and lemon, served alongside a few oysters and a glass of champagne is a match made in heaven.
+Buttered brown bread with watercress, salt pepper and lemon, served alongside a few oysters and a glass of champagne is a match made in heaven.